 If you’ve tried to do SEO before and it didn’t work.
 Don’t worry.
 You can learn what to do now and make changes to make it start to work.

-You want to choose a keyword that your Ideal Customer would be using when searching for information related to the page you will optimize.
+You want to choose a keyword that your Ideal Customer would use when searching for information related to the page you will optimize.
 Use a keyword research tool such as the Google Keyword Planner, Small SEO Tools, Moz, Ubersuggest, etc. It doesn’t matter which one you use, use the one you like the best.
 They all do the same thing.

 You want to choose a keyword that has search volume and lower competition.
 Most tools will tell you if the competition is low, medium, or high.
 Use this as a guide.
 You want to choose the term with the highest traffic and the lowest competition.